SouadSEBAA/DigiX/README.md

 -	A user guide and a Help are also put in disposition of the user. <br/>

 # To try
-You can download directly DigiX.exe to try it .Follow this [Link here!](https://www.mediafire.com/file/c70ie4820ktxvhr/DigiX.msi/file)
+You can download directly DigiX.exe.
+Follow this [Link here!](https://www.mediafire.com/file/c70ie4820ktxvhr/DigiX.msi/file)

 <p align="center">
  <img src="https://github.com/OussamaBenakmoum/DigiX/blob/master/WpfApp2/ditix.png" >